michaelshea88/DSI-DC-1/week-01/1.3-lesson/readme.md

 <a name="conclusion"></a>
 ## Conclusion (5 mins)
 Let's check to see if we know what we learned about today:
+- Define what a programming language is
+- Differentiate between frontend and backend languages
 - Define integers, strings, tuples, lists, and dictionaries
 - Demonstrate arithmetic operations and string operations
 - Demonstrate variable assignment